melscoop/melscoop/README.md

 - 👯 I’m looking to collaborate on token project using rust
 - 💬 Ask me about ... anything reasonable
 - 📫 How to reach me: here, twitter @melstewcoop, intsta @melascoop
-- ⚡ Fun fact: Debian was named after a combination of it's creator's wife's name (Debbie) and his name (Ian)
+- ⚡ Fun fact: Debian was named using a combo of it's creator's name (Ian) and his wife's name (Debbie)

 <!-- - RIP [Deb(Ian) Murdock](https://www.zdnet.com/article/debian-linux-founder-ian-murdock-dies-at-42-cause-unknown/) -->